JulioPeixoto/rust-py-ffi/README.md

 # rust-py-ffi

-This project demonstrates the integration between Rust and Python using PyO3 for Foreign Function Interface (FFI).
+This project demonstrates the integration between Rust and Python(w Fastapi) using PyO3 for Foreign Function Interface (FFI).
 It compares the performance of a Fibonacci function implemented in both Rust and Python, where a FastAPI endpoint calls the Rust function for computation.

 ## Performance Comparison (Fibonacci)